 The risk of catching COVID-19 is highest indoors and in crowded places.

-get vaccinated – everyone aged 18 or over can book COVID-19 vaccination appointments now
+get vaccinated against COVID-19 – everyone aged 12 and over can book vaccination appointments now

 meet people outside if possible

 open doors and windows to let in fresh air if meeting people inside

 limit the number of people you meet and avoid crowded places